Solutions · Autonomous vehicles

 When a machine takes the wheel, motor insurance breaks.

-Robotaxis, highway autonomy, port and logistics AVs — uninsurable on yesterday's policies.
-YAS reads multi-sensor telemetry, disengagement events, and autonomy-level transitions, then scores L2 through L5 in real time — so insurers can price each mode.
+Robotaxis, highway autonomy, and logistics AVs — uninsurable on yesterday's policies.
+YAS reads what each vehicle actually did and scores risk in real time, so a licensed insurer can price each deployment.
+YAS supports underwriting; the insurer retains authority.

 The category gap